matter-labs/zksync-web-era-docs/docs/reference/concepts/zkSync.md

 - zkPorter: One of the largest and most important features, zkPorter will allow users to choose between a zkRollup account featuring the highest security and a 20x fee reduction compared to Ethereum, or a zkPorter account featuring stable transaction fees of just a few cents in a different security model (much higher than that of a sidechain).
 Both zkPorter and zkRollup accounts will be able to interact seamlessly together under the hood.

-## zkSync in comparison

-zkSync [stands out remarkably](https://blog.matter-labs.io/evaluating-ethereum-l2-scaling-solutions-a-comparison-framework-b6b2f410f955) in security and usability among existing L2 scaling solutions.
-Thanks to the combination of cutting-edge cryptography and on-chain data availability, ZK rollups (the core network of zkSync) are the only L2 scaling solution that doesn't require any operational activity to keep the funds safe.
-For example, users can go offline and still be able to withdraw their assets safely when they come back, even if the ZK rollup validators are no longer around.
-For a comprehensive distinction between zkSync Era and Ethereum, read this [guide](../../reference/architecture/differences-with-ethereum.md).

-## zkSync user experience

-- Transactions have instant confirmations and fast finality on L1.
-- Transaction fees are extremely low.
-- Transaction fees can be conveniently paid with the token being transferred (e.g. USDC) thanks to [native account abstraction and paymasters](./account-abstraction.md).

 ## Highlights of zkSync Era

 - Mainnet-like security with zero reliance on 3rd parties.